Skip to main content

 The intense use of raw materials in the construction sector, which represents more than 40% of Greenhouse Gas (GHG) emissions when accounting for the first use of materials, is jeopardized by their scarcity, economic value, and environmental footprint.
 Urban mining, consisting in the reclamation of materials and elements from any kind of anthropogenic stocks, including buildings or infrastructures, can be articulated as an alternative to depleting natural resources.
 As the decarbonisation of all sectors is needed to achieve a carbon neutral EU by 2050.

-and the intermediate GHG emission reduction target for 2030 is set at 55%4, circularity is broadly supportive of sustainability and may be seen as one of the conditions and main solutions for transformation to a sustainable built environment.
+Also, the intermediate GHG emission reduction target for 2030 is set at 55%4, circularity is broadly supportive of sustainability and may be seen as one of the conditions and main solutions for transformation to a sustainable built environment.
 Construction and demolition waste (CDW) excluding mining wastes represents the largest waste stream in the EU in terms of mass.

 Based on Eurostat data, CDW generation is growing.
 In 2020, the total amount of CDW produced in EU27 was 330 Mt (excluding excavated soil, dredging spoils).
 This number covers waste generated during the different building phases (construction, renovation, and demolition), out of which the demolition phase is dominating.
 Although the recovery rate of CDW in EU is high, the waste is mainly used in low-grade applications like earth construction.